Prevention. Detection. Communication.

 After checking in at the test center, test takers:

 - Are prohibited from bringing items into the testing room that could be used as a testing aid or to collect, share or collaborate on test content.
+Only a test taker's identification documents are allowed in the testing room.

 - Must present their identification to the test center administrator and have their identity verified upon returning from breaks.